Training Funding Scheme

 - Promotional tools such as information brochures, plain language summaries, newsletters or policy briefs.

-- Training events must be focussed on trial methodology.
+- Training events must be focussed on trials or trial methodology.

-- Research teams must organise and host proposed training event(s) independently, including hosting the event online and managing the online interface with delegates live.
+- Research teams must organise and host proposed training event(s) independently.

 - Completed applications must address all assessment criteria identified.

 - All training events must charge a fee for attendance, to be agreed in advance with the HRB-TMRN.

 Application and assessment process, and criteria

 Applicants should complete and submit the short application form to the HRB-TMRN via email (email@example.com) for consideration.

 Applications will be considered on a rolling basis.